Overview

 - No admin users or root SSH keys.

 - No FTP access.
-One SFTP (optional SSH) user and the domain you choose will be configured automatically.
+One SFTP (optional SSH) user and the domain you choose is configured automatically.

 - Unable to add or remove databases or hostnames.
-The database and hostname will be created automatically for WordPress.
+The database and hostname is created automatically for WordPress.

 - Unable to add Wildcard DNS.